youyifong/tsp/README.md

 - _seg.npy (with -r): cellpose output file containing overall info about predicted masks and parameters used in prediction

-- _sizes_coordinates.txt (with -r): a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask
+- _sizes_coordinates.csv (with -r): a text file containing info about the size of each predicted mask and x-y coordinate of center pixel of each predicted mask

 - _cp_outlines.txt (with -r): a text file that can be converted to roi by ImageJ if imagej_roi_converter.py from Cellpose is run as a macro after opening image file